Arktiica/Wulfdbt/README.md

 ## Before You Get Started
 You'll need the token if you copy the entire code include the index.
-To get the token you'll need to go to https://discord.com/developers and get the token for your bot.
-With this create a new file named: config.json and input the following:
+To get the token you'll need to go to [Discord Developer Dashboard](https://discord.com/developers) and get the token for your bot.
+With this create a new file named (if it is not yet created): config.json and input the following:
 ```
 {